Foodman. Do-it-yourself Point-of-Sale (POS) Software Systems for Restaurants, Pizza, Fast Food, Delivery, corporate catering.

 The versions of Windows which come with computers from

-the big companies like Dell, HP, etc. have customized
+the big companies like Dell, Gateway, etc. have customized

 versions of Windows which may not be compatible with other